angular/angular/aio/content/guide/input-output.md

 <!-- Should we include instructions on how to nest a component? -->

 The `AppComponent` in this example features a list of `items` in an array and a method for adding more items to the array.
+The items in the `items` array are displayed in the parent's template with an `ngFor`.
+For more information on how to use `NgFor`, see the [`NgFor`](guide/built-in-directives#ngfor) section of [Built-in Directives](guide/built-in-directives).

 ```ts